top of page

 Description - Not content with awaiting the next enemy invasion of Tennessee, the Federal army under General Grant is advancing to Purdy along three roads.
 Once the Union divisions are united at that place, the combined army is to march to Corinth.
 At the same time, the Confederate army under Van Dorn is moving north from Corinth for an attack upon the Federal garrisons in West Tennessee.
 Both armies are on a collision path at the small town of Purdy, Tennessee.

 Analysis - This setup is a ton of fun and allows both sides to choose how aggressive or conservative they want to be.
 It forces the battle to take place at numerous points across a good-sized map.
 Perfect for a MP game.
-For the Rebs to win here you will need to inflict heavy enemy losses as the objective flags are hard to reach behind Union lines.
-Because of the limited creek crossings, the action may get bottled up in some places.
-Beware as heavier Federal guns could wear down defenders at the creeks over the course of the scenario.

 12.png